 After you’ve done the hard work of opening yourselves up to each other, get down to the nitty-gritty numbers.
-Schedule a financial date one evening (feel free to include wine), sit down at a table with your laptops, log into all your investment and cash management accounts, and get cracking.
+Schedule a financial date one evening (feel free to include wine), sit down at a table with your laptops, log into all your investment and online bank accounts, and get cracking.

-If you don’t have a joint account yet, consider SoFi Money®.
-Once you open up a SoFi Money account, it’s easy for you and your +1 to merge your finances with a joint account.
+If you don’t have a joint account yet, consider SoFi Checking and Savings®.
+Once you open up a SoFi Checking and Savings account, it’s easy for you and your +1 to merge your finances with a joint account.

 First, Norris advises calculating your net worth and showing it to your partner.
 Your net worth is everything you own (your assets) minus everything you owe (your debts).
 Then ask your partner to do the same, and write these figures down in a shared Google document with the date.

 This process forces you to talk about things that might be a little embarrassing.
 For instance, if your partner has $30,000 of student loan or credit card debt, you don’t necessarily have to help pay it off, but you do need to know about it, because that may affect how soon you’ll be able to reach certain financial goals.